Bootstrapped zero density estimates and a central limit theorem for the zeros of the zeta function: An outline of the proof

 This formula is proved by filling in the details of the steps below.

 \textbf{Step 1:} In the same fashion as \cite{Ro}, one can demonstrate the following computation lemma.
 We use the notation $K_L(x) = K(x/L)$.

-\begin{lemma} Let \begin{enumerate}[(i)] \item $\sigma$ be a fixed non-negative function of mass $1$ with quadratic decay and a compactly supported Fourier transform, \item $k$ be fixed positive integer $k$, \item $\eta$ be a fixed test function of compact support and bounded variation, \item $n(T)$ be a function that tends to infinity as $T\rightarrow\infty$, but such that $n(T) = o(\log T)$. \item and $K$ be a fixed bump function\footnote{A \emph{bump function} is a function that is smooth and compactly supported.
-In particular $K$ is at least continuously second differentiable.}, supported in $(-1/8k, 1/8k)$, and with $K(0)=1$. \end{enumerate} Then,
+\begin{lemma} Let \begin{enumerate}[(i)] \item $\sigma$ be a fixed non-negative function of mass $1$ with quadratic decay and a compactly supported Fourier transform, \item $k$ be fixed positive integer, \item $\eta$ be a fixed test function of compact support and bounded variation, \item $n(T)$ be a function that tends to infinity as $T\rightarrow\infty$, but such that $n(T) = o(\log T)$. \item and $K$ be a fixed bump function\footnote{A \emph{bump function} is a function that is smooth and compactly supported.
+In particular $K$ is at least (in fact much more than) continuously twice differentiable.}, supported in $(-1/8k, 1/8k)$, and with $K(0)=1$. \end{enumerate} Then,

 \end{lemma}

 \textbf{Step 2:} Using a zero density estimate we demonstrate the following: \begin{lemma} Let $\eta, n(T)$, and $K$ be as in Lemma \ref{Step1}.
 Then

 for each $t$ and $T$. \end{lemma} In particular: both terms in the limit as $V\rightarrow\infty$ of equation \eqref{harmonic_szego} converge, even when taken alone.